Snowshoeing: A Beginner’s Guide to Avalanche Safety

-Snowshoeing is the winter equivalent to summer hiking, right?
+Snowshoeing is the winter equivalent to summer hiking.
 Or is it?
-Heading out onto your favorite trail with snowshoes on your feet may seem like a good idea, but avalanche conditions may not warrant safe travel.
+Heading out onto your favorite trail with snowshoes on your feet may seem like a good idea, but avalanche conditions may not permit safe travel.
 Before venturing out this winter, you’ll want to learn how to properly read winter terrain, as well as understand the risks associated with traveling through it.
-To help you do that, we’ve put together this guide to avalanche safety.
+To help you do that, we’ve put together this beginner’s guide to avalanche safety.

 MSR responder shovel, Striker 320 Probe